timpaul/form-extractor-prototype/README.md

 The results are saved as files in subfolders in `app/views/results`.

 Those files are then loaded by `scripts.js` into iframes in `app/views/index.html`.

-## To do

-- switch from saving files to better use of routes
-- let users add an API key via the UI, so I can host the app somewhere
-- add more question types - eg. radio and checkbox lists